simoncblyth/opticks/notes/issues/sframe_dtor_double_free_from_CSGOptiX__initFrame.rst

 it will take a while before doing that.
 So need a fix for sframe that doesnt leak.

+* ACTUALLY stree CAN DIRECTLY PROVIDE THE TRANSFORMS ALREADY

 Looking at how sframe.h is being used in the failing cases, I see that often copies are done with::